-Chips that mimic the brainJuly 22nd, 2013 in Neuroscience /
+Chips that mimic the brainJuly 22, 2013 in Medicine & Health / Neuroscience

 No computer works as efficiently as the human brain – so much so that building an artificial brain is the goal of many scientists.
 Neuroinformatics researchers from the University of Zurich and ETH Zurich have now made a breakthrough in this direction by understanding how to configure so-called neuromorphic chips to imitate the brain's information processing abilities in real-time.
 They demonstrated this by building an artificial sensory processing system that exhibits cognitive abilities.

 New approach: simulating biological neurons

 Most approaches in neuroinformatics are limited to the development of neural network models on conventional computers or aim to simulate complex nerve networks on supercomputers.
 Few pursue the Zurich researchers' approach to develop electronic circuits that are comparable to a real brain in terms of size, speed, and energy consumption.
 "Our goal is to emulate the properties of biological neurons and synapses directly on microchips," explains Giacomo Indiveri, a professor at the Institute of Neuroinformatics (INI), of the University of Zurich and ETH Zurich.